 3. Idle detection is limiting

-Sadly, when the Time Doctor application detects that the user is not actively using their mouse or keyboard, it automatically stops tracking the time being spent on a particular task or project.
+Sadly, when the Time Doctor application detects that the user is not actively using their mouse or keyboard, it automatically records the time being spent on a particular task or project as idle time.
 This disregards the time spent on meetings, and other important tasks that do not rely on mouse or keyboard usage.

 4. Lack of free version